BitByte-TPC/first-bit/README.md

         "bio": "Something about yourself using not more than 64 characters."
     }
   ```
-  replacing `this-is-you` with your GitHub ID, `your-name` with your Full Name and updating the text in bio.
+  replacing `this-is-you` with your GitHub username, `your-name` with your Full Name and updating the text in bio.

   **For example:**
   ```